robmarkcole/tensorflow-lite-rest-server/README.md

 # tensorflow-lite-rest-server
 Expose tensorflow-lite models via a rest API, and currently object detection is supported.
-Can be hosted on any of the common platforms listed [here](https://www.tensorflow.org/lite/guide/python), including RPi, linux desktop, Mac and Windows.
+Can be hosted on any of the common platforms including RPi, linux desktop, Mac and Windows.

 ## Setup
-In this process we create a venv, then install tensorflow-lite [as per these instructions](https://www.tensorflow.org/lite/guide/python) (platform specific wheels), and install the remaining requirements.
+In this process we create a virtual environment (venv), then install tensorflow-lite [as per these instructions](https://www.tensorflow.org/lite/guide/python) which is platform specific, and finally install the remaining requirements.
 Note on an RPi (only) it is necessary to manually install pip3, numpy, pillow.

 All instructions for mac:
 ```